porres/pd-else/README.md

 ​Note that you can also download Camomile with support for ELSE externals, see <https://github.com/emviveros/Camomile-ELSE/releases>.

-​ELSE is also part of the <https://github.com/timothyschoen/PlugData> project, which loads Pd as a standalone or VST with a revamped GUI.
+​ELSE is also part of the <https://github.com/timothyschoen/PlugData> project, which is a fork of Pd that loads as a standalone or VST with a revamped GUI.

 ​This project is still in an experimental phase (currently at a 'release candidate' phase), where  changes may occur and backwards compatibility is not guaranteed until a final and more stable release is available.